Understanding the Difference: T27 vs T29 Flap Discs Skip to content

 • A Rough Surface: T27 discs typically leave a rougher surface than T29 discs.

-• Less aggressive: In contrast to T29 flap discs, T27 flap discs are less aggressive.
-As a result, it is less suitable for heavy-duty applications.
+• Less aggressive: In contrast to T29 flap discs, T27 flap discs are less aggressive and less suitable for heavy-duty applications.

-• Limited contouring and shaping: Because of their flat faces, these discs are less proper for contouring corners and edges.
+• Limited contouring and shaping: Because of their flat faces, these discs are less suitable for contouring corners and edges.

 • Aggressive stock removal